liftoff/HumanInput/tests/README.rst

-Open index.html in a browser to perform the tests.
+Open index.html in a browser to execute the tests.